• Home

 VEHICLE SALES TAX — Senate Bill 2229 says no income tax is charged while a car is offered from one sibling to another.

-ISRAEL — House Bill 761 bans the kingdom of Mississippi from investing in organizations that boycott Israel.
+ISRAEL — House Bill 761 bans the state of Mississippi from investing in organizations that boycott Israel.

-ABORTION — Senate Bill 2116 would ban maximum abortions once a fetal heartbeat can be detected, that’s at about six weeks, earlier than a few ladies may realize they’re pregnant.
-A federal decision has quickly blocked the regulation from taking effect July 1, although the nation is appealing that choice.
+ABORTION — Senate Bill 2116 would ban maximum abortions once a fetal heartbeat can be detected, that is, at about six weeks, earlier than a few ladies may realize they’re pregnant.
+A federal decision has quickly blocked the regulation from taking effect on July 1, although the nation is appealing that choice.

 Next Post